-What is Physical Dependence?
+What Is Physical Dependence?

-It can even happen with prescription medications, such as sedating drugs in the benzodiazepine family (Valium and Xanax.)
+It can even happen with prescription medications like sedating drugs in the benzodiazepine family like Valium and Xanax.
 Your body will respond when you cease drinking or using your drug of choice.
-It’s at that point that you start experiencing withdrawal symptoms, which can range from mild to severe.
-Examples of drug-related withdrawal symptoms can include:
+At that point, you start experiencing withdrawal symptoms, which can range from mild to severe.

 - Clammy skin